 Statutory Guidance supports the ERSCP to establish an Individual Case Review Panel to undertake such a Child Safeguarding Practice Review and ensure that learning is shared and embedded into practice.

-The ERSCP may decide to conduct a whenever a child has died or has been seriously harmed in any of the following situations and the case gives rise to concerns about the way in which local professionals and services worked together to safeguard and promote the welfare of children (including inter-agency and inter-disciplinary working):
+The ERSCP may decide to conduct such a review whenever a child has died or has been seriously harmed in any of the following situations and the case gives rise to concerns about the way in which local professionals and services worked together to safeguard and promote the welfare of children (including inter-agency and inter-disciplinary working):

-- a child dies
+- A child dies

-- a child is seriously harmed and there are concerns about how organisations or professionals worked together to safeguard the child
+- A child is seriously harmed and there are concerns about how organisations or professionals worked together to safeguard the child

 - A child sustains a potentially life-threatening injury or serious and permanent impairment of physical and mental health and development through abuse or neglect